 With this approach, you can test ideas before you invest in them, or start making good money part-time without all the inventory-related commitments that might stand in your way.

-The small-business ideas covered above can even be combined in a variety of ways to start a business that’s uniquely yours.
-If the idea of sourcing, storing, and shipping inventory kept you from starting a business before, begin with an inventory-free, low-cost business model and grow from there.
+The small business ideas can even be combined in a variety of ways to start a business that’s uniquely yours.
+If the idea of sourcing, storing, and shipping inventory has kept you from starting a business before, begin with an inventory-free, low-cost business model and grow from there.
 Use this list of online business ideas to get the creative juices flowing.

-The world of self-employment can be challenging, but with a little hard work and know-how, you can work towards building your own business.
+The world of self-employment can be challenging, but with a little hard work and know-how, you can work toward building your own business.